-With this, we come to an end to this blog on Docker Explained.
+With this, we come to an end to this blog.
 I hope you have enjoyed this post.
-You can check other blogs in the series too, which deal with Docker.
+You can check other blogs in the series too.

 Got a question for me?
 Please mention it in the comments section and I will get back to you.